knitting stitches for beginners

 Our growing library of knitting stitches makes it easy to add texture and details to any hand knit project.
 Get started with our beginner videos for knitting and purling before adding more complex combinations like stockinette or seed stitch!

-One of the best things about learning how to knit is discovering new stitch patterns!
-Here are some of the best beginner knitting stitch patterns you can learn.
+One of the best things about learning how to knit is discovering new stitch patterns.
 Each one adds texture and an interesting design to basic knitting projects.
+While still beginner-friendly, these stitches use techniques that go beyond the basic knit and purl knitting stitches.

 Lace knitting is a whole category of stitch patterns that feature open areas for a loose, flowy fabric.
 Yarn overs, increases and decreases are used to create beautiful motifs that can include everything from modern geometric designs to traditional floral patterns.
 This category of stitch patterns typically relies on knitting charts to lay out the design in sections, also known as “repeats”.
 Explore free lace knitting patterns here!